Amalgamation and Symmetry: From Local to Global Consistency in The Finite: Introduction

 At the more conceptual level, the groupoidal constructions presented here suggest interesting discrete and even finite analoga of classical concepts like branched coverings~\cite{Fox}, notions of path independence and contractability, and the study of local symmetries~\cite{Lawson}, which invite further exploration.
-The algebraic-combinatorial approach to phenomena of local versus global consistency in finite relational structures may also point towards potential applications in relational models for quantum information theory as proposed in~\cite{Abramsky}.
+The alge\-bra\-ic-com\-bi\-na\-to\-ri\-al approach to phenomena of local versus global consistency in finite relational structures may also point towards potential applications in relational models for quantum information theory as proposed in~\cite{Abramsky}.

 An amalgamation pattern serves as a local specification of \emph{pairwise} local amalgamation steps.
 Correspondingly, the pattern itself is indexed by an underlying graph-like structure of sites and links, the \emph{incidence patterns} of Definition~\ref{incpatdef}.
 This stands to the amalgamation task embodied in the amalgamation pattern as the intersection graph of a hypergraph stands to the actual hypergraph.
 And just as branched hypergraph coverings can be associated with bisimilar coverings at the level of the underlying intersection graphs~\cite{OttoJACM}, our realisations of amalgamation patterns involve bisimilar local unfoldings at the level of the underlying incidence patterns.
 Notions of bisimilarity and local unfoldings thus also play a crucial r\^ole in the context of local versus global symmetries and of local versus global consistency in general relational structures.